smoothcustomer/dualsense-ts-mod/README.md

-# dualsense-ts
+# dualsense-ts-mod

 This module provides a natural interface for your DualSense controller.
+Updating to add destroy functionality.

 ## Getting started